High-Performance-Computing/Project/README.md

 We then arrive at networks that are 15% to 1% of their original size.
 Those sub-networks require fewer iterations to learn and they match the accuracy of the original network.

-We have two loops we parallelize: we first need to study different possible thresholds for our masks (a bigger threshold means that we throw away more weights).
+We have two loops to parallelize: we first need to study different possible thresholds for our masks (a bigger threshold means that we throw away more weights).
 We also need to decide on the epoch N which we will use as our baseline when we reset the weights of our subnetwork.

 ## Need for Big Compute

 What is the need for big compute in our project?

 Firstly, we fit an overparameterized architecture, which ensures tractable non-convex optimization and robustness to corruption.
 The architecture we chose for the initial Neural Netork is MobileNet Volume 2 by Google, as it drastically reduces the complexity and the network size in comparison to the other state of art CNN architectures.
-This choice will allow us for more efficient algorithm prototyping and testing.
+This choice will allow for more efficient algorithm prototyping and testing.

 The MobileNet Volume 2 architecture has a total of 3.4 million parameters and 300 million multiply-add operations per single forward pass.
 As a comparison, another popular CNN architecture, AlexNet has 60 million parameters.
 Although lighter than most state of art CNN architectures, it is practically infeasible to train the MobileNet on a single CPU.